couchbaselabs/tuqtng/docs/n1ql-v1.md

 2. If the result expression list includes `<path>.*`, the path is evaluated.
 If the result of this evaluation is an object, all the key/value pairs within this object are added to the result object.
 If the result is not an object, nothing is added to the result object.
 3. For each remaining expression in the result expression list.
 If an AS clause was specified, that identifier is used as the key in the result object and the value is the evaluated expression.
 If no AS clause was specified, a default name is generated for the key.

-Specifying the same identifier more than once in the result expression list, or using an identifer that conflicts with a field in the document returned by '*' is allowed, but it is only guaranteed that one value with that key is returned.
-If duplicate key names are detected in the projection, a warning is returned along with the query results.
+All projection identifiers must be unique (both explicitly named identifiers with the AS clause and automatically generated names).
+If an identifier conflicts with a field produced by a '*' expression a warning will be generated.
+Below are some examples:

+    SELECT field1 AS name, field2 AS name

+This query results in an error because "name" is used twice in the projection.

+    SELECT field1 AS name, name

+This query results in an error because the explicitly named alias "name" and the automatically generated name for the field "name" are the same.

+    SELECT parent.name, child.name

+This query results in an error because both automatically generated names are the same.
+To avoid this, use an explicit alias to differentiate them.

+    SELECT parent.name AS parent_name, child.name

-Returning complex object and arrays is possible by specifying literal JSON in the projection expression.
+Returning complex objects and arrays is possible by specifying literal JSON in the projection expression.

 See Appendix 6 for some example projections.